JJFlorian/pylizard/README.md

 # pylizard

 This package is made to speed up the process of building scripts which interact with the Lizard v4 API.
 The package is open source, so feel free to contribute.
+The aim is to eventually support all endpoints of the Lizard api v4.

 ## Installation